heronimus/Cronos-POS-Node-Helm-GitOps/README.md

 - How should we distribute these client certificates?

-  Client certificates need secure distribution via encrypted channels like:
+  Client certificates need a secure distribution via encrypted channels like:
   - Password-protected archives
-  - Secret management platforms/services
+  - Secret management or zero trust platforms/services
-  - Automated certificate lifecycle systems
+  - Automated certificate lifecycle systems (create, renew, revoke)